awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/retention.md

 2. In the dashboard, click on the sheet with name of **`Retention`**.

 ## Data sources
-Retention report are created based on the following QuickSight dataset:
+Retention report is created based on the following QuickSight dataset:

 |QuickSight dataset | Redshift view / table| Description |
 |----------|--------------------|------------------|